jessicahsy/190ier/README.md

 |  Kavya Verma  |   7220411   |
 |Chelsea Stoner |   6451876   |

+## Scene Design
 <img width="1000" alt="Screen Shot 2024-05-17 at 10 28 34 PM" src="https://github.com/jessicahsy/190ier/assets/81593198/0a33e2df-e2a7-4949-97ac-729abb40ddac">

+## Locomotion
+- In the XRsimulator, use keys WASD to walk around the court.
+- On Quest 3, walk to move around on the court